- Dragon Quest (Introduction)

 Angelo / Kukule

 A member of the Knight’s Templar, Angelo concentrates more on boozing and flirting than doing his duties.
 But after Dhoulmagus sets his abbey on fire and kills his master, he shapes up and joins your party, also motivated for revenge.
 He’s another well rounded character, with both powerful melee attacks and strong magic.
-His Japanese name is retarded, so they changed it for the English version.
+His Japanese name is absurd, so they changed it for the English version.

 Poor King Trode.
 He’s cursed with the form of a troll, and thus is abhorred by pretty much everyone.
 He never actually fights, but instead just tags along, keeping watch over his daughter Medea (in horse form) and moving the plot along.
 However, he does help create the Alchemy Pot, and gives you his comments on your battle performance.